il2255/SBWT/README.md

 ```

 ### const.py
-Contains constant parameter used throughout the program such as prefixes for the output file and default values for the parameters.
+Contains constant parameter used throughout the program such as prefixes for the output file and default values for the parameters and programs.

 ## Example Runs
 I will show the example run with the given the refMrnaSMALL.fa